Updated date: 07th September 2022

 6. Find Cheaper Accommodation

 The prices of accommodation in Switzerland fluctuate depending on the area and the type of accommodation.
 It is possible to find a flat in Zurich for $400-500 per month, while a similar flat in Winterthur may cost almost twice as much.
-Finding cheap accommodation can help you to make your way to study for free in Switzerland combined with scholarships and work opportunities.
+Finding cheap accommodation combined with scholarships and work opportunities will decrease your financial burden.

 7. Job Opportunities in Switzerland